Bike Fitting education is currently only available by booking a group with a minimum of 3 participants.

 Below is a listing of possible workshops.
 Content can be customized to best meet your needs.
 Contact to discuss.

 Level 1: Bike Sizing

 For: retail bike sales, service or rental staff who are involved in helping a customer purchase or rent a bike.
 This is a high recommend for new staff in a location that already uses the “Fit Kit” or want to learn to use it.

 Pre Req: none, but solid personal experience cycling, selling bicycles or working with cyclists is recommended.

-Duration: half day.
+Duration: one day.